Pie98/Serie_A/README.md

 ## Model Training

 Our goal is to create a model with higher accuracy than betting websites predictions.
 To achieve this, we initially create three different models: a Dense model, a Bidirectional LSTM model, and a CONV1D model.
 The best-performing models result from experiments and parameter testing, details of which are not documented in the notebook.
-Lastly, we built a model is that, in addition to the statistics from previous matches, incorporates bookmakers' statistics to obtain more accurate predictions.
+Lastly, we built a model that, in addition to the statistics from previous matches, incorporates bookmakers' statistics to obtain more accurate predictions.

 ## Evaluation